Running In The Morning: How To Make It Your New Habit

 How Can I Motivate Myself to Run In the Morning?

-Now that we have listed some of the excellent benefits of running in the morning, you might feel motivated to take on a morning running routine.
+Now that we have listed some excellent benefits of running in the morning, you might feel motivated to start a morning running routine.

-However, if you are used to running later in the day or don’t consider yourself an “early bird,“ you might need a few tips for avoiding hitting the snooze button and getting in a good early morning run.
+However, if you are used to running later in the day or don’t consider yourself an “early bird,” you might need a few tips to avoid hitting the snooze button and getting in a good early-morning run.

-This early morning running tip should be obvious, but in order to feel less groggy and certainly less prone to hit the snooze button on your alarm clock when it is time to wake up for an early morning run, you have to get to bed earlier.
+This early-morning running tip should be obvious, but to feel less groggy and certainly less prone to hitting the snooze button on your alarm clock when it is time to wake up for an early-morning run, you have to get to bed earlier.

 You won’t be doing your body any favors if you are not getting enough sleep.

 For most people, suddenly jumping to a different sleep schedule doesn’t work well.
-You may have trouble falling asleep, and your sleep quality can decline in addition to your sleep quantity.
+You may have trouble falling asleep, and your sleep quality and quantity can decline.

-Try gradually shifting your bedtime 15 minutes earlier and your wake up time 15 minutes earlier each day over the course of several days to a week, depending on what your new morning exercise schedule is going to be.
+Try gradually shifting your bedtime and wake-up time 15 minutes earlier each day over several days to a week, depending on your new morning exercise schedule.

-Even early birds or “morning people,“ aren’t usually ready to jump right out of bed and lace up their running shoes to immediately head out for a morning workout.
+Even early birds, or “morning people,” aren’t usually ready to jump out of bed and lace up their running shoes to head out for a morning workout.

 Try to wake up at least 30 minutes before your planned run time.

-If possible to give your body time to warm up and your mind to wake up before you head out the door for your morning run.
+If possible, give your body time to warm up and your mind time to wake up before you head out the door for your morning run.

-If you are used to running later in the day, you are probably accustomed to having a snack or meal before running.
+If you’re used to running later in the day, you’re probably accustomed to having a snack or meal beforehand.

 You should always warm up before running, but a thorough warm-up routine is even more important when you are running first thing in the morning.

-When you have been lying down in bed for hours, your body will be stiff and cold.
+When you have been lying in bed for hours, your body will be stiff and cold.

 #6: Prep Your Food